This post contains affiliate links.

 Creamy scrambled eggs on a plate.

-2. Heat a non-stick skillet over low heat and add a generous amount of butter.
+2. Heat a non-stick skillet over low heat and grease the skillet with spray or butter.

-4. Cook slowly, stirring constantly, until the eggs are creamy and softly set.
+4. Cook slowly, stirring continuously, until the eggs are creamy and soft.

 Omelets and Frittatas